tadata-org/fastapi_mcp/README.md

 ## Features

-- **Direct integration** - Mount an MCP server directly to your FastAPI app
+- **FastAPI-native:** Not just another OpenAPI -> MCP converter

-- **Zero configuration** required - just point it at your FastAPI app and it works
+- **Authentication** built in, using your existing FastAPI dependencies!

-- **Automatic discovery** of all FastAPI endpoints and conversion to MCP tools
+- **Zero/Minimal configuration** required - just point it at your FastAPI app and it works

 - **Preserving schemas** of your request models and response models

 - **Preserve documentation** of all your endpoints, just as it is in Swagger

 - **Flexible deployment** - Mount your MCP server to the same app, or deploy separately

-- **ASGI transport** - Uses FastAPI's ASGI interface directly by default for efficient communication
+- **ASGI transport** - Uses FastAPI's ASGI interface directly for efficient communication

 ## Installation